 Golgemma applies a strict quality policy, from plant to extract.

-GOLGEMMA has set up a quality management system based on the requirements of the ISO 22000 standard, because quality can only be systematically achieved with ongoing management and inspect of manufacturing processes.
+GOLGEMMA has set up a quality management system because quality can only be systematically achieved with ongoing management and inspect of manufacturing processes.

 So our business is well-organised, operating according to a continuous improvement process.

 Our quality approach is based on the integration of several standards, regulations and good practices.

 For each reference Golgemma has committed to providing the regulatory and technical documentation needed to use the relevant materials (analysis bulletins, technical data sheets, safety data sheets (SDS), cosmetic or food allergen certificates, IFRA certificates, etc. as applicable).

 Our Regulatory Affairs Department ensures the application of regulatory provisions and regularly updates all documentation, which is available online on our website (link to regulatory documents).

 Furthermore, our regulatory team takes a proactive stance in monitoring the various regulations and recommendations.

 – Belgian Royal Decree, Plant Decree, BELFRIT list

 Impeccable quality starts with the careful selection of raw materials from our farms and suppliers.